-You have been selected as one of the supervisors of the thirteen (13) field teams for the implementation of the Malawi INTEGRATED HOUSEHOLD PANEL SURVEY (IHPS).
 The National Statistical Office (NSO) carries out the IHS every few years.
-While the IHS1 was conducted between November 1997 and October 1998, the IHS2 was implemented between March 2004 and April 2005 and the IHS3 was implemented during the period from March 2010 to March 2011.
-Prior to the start of the IHS3 field work, 3, 247 of the 12,271 households across 204 enumeration areas (EAs) were identified as panel households for the purpose of tracking and re-interviewing as part of the IHPS.
+While the IHS1 was conducted between November 1997 and October 1998, the IHS2 was implemented between March 2004 and April 2005 and the IHS3 was implemented during the period of March 2010 to March 2011.
+Prior to the start of the IHS3 field work, 3, 246 of the 12,271 households across 204 enumeration areas (EAs) were identified as panel households for the purpose of tracking and re-interviewing as part of the Integrated Household Panel Survey (IHPS) 2013.
+The IHPS was conducted between April 2013 and December 2013.
+During the IHPS field work, enumerator attempted to revisit the 3,246 panel households that were located within Malawi, and any individuals that had left the household were also tracked.
+In 2016, the IHPS 2016 was fielded and due to large size of the database, it was decided that 102 EAs out of the baseline EAs would be visited.
+Households from these EAs interviewed in 2013 were re-visited and the dataset grew to 2508 households and 12,250 individuals.